 Ready to Create Your Survey?

-Now that you understand the types of survey biases that exist and how to control bias to get non-biased opinion, you’re ready to go.
+Now that you understand the types of survey biases that exist (in both text and visual surveys) and how to control bias to get non-biased opinion, you’re ready to go.
 With SurveyLegend, there are many benefits:

 - When it comes to surveys, brief is best, so SurveyLegend automatically collects some data, such as the participant’s location, reducing the number of questions.